sdesyllas/RiotApi.NET/README.md

 response => There are 17 free to play champions to play with!
 ```

-## Example using dependency injector on your own
+## Example using dependency injection within your application kernel
 This is the advanced way using your own ninject modules (RiotHttpClientModule in our example)
 ```cs
 //load a Riot Http module with an Api key into your kernel of your app